Historic verdict: Jury finds Trump guilty in hush money trial

 "The real verdict is gonna be November 5th by the people," he added, referencing the date of the US presidential election.
 "I am a very innocent man."

+Trump and US President Joe Biden are all but guaranteed to face off in the election after both achieved the required number of delegates to be nominated as candidates of the Republican and Democratic parties respectively.

-The campaign of US President Joe Biden, who is set to face Trump in the elections in November, said "In New York today, we saw that no one is above the law."
+Biden's campaign said "In New York today, we saw that no one is above the law."

 "There is still only one way to keep Donald Trump out of the Oval Office: at the ballot box," the campaign's communications director Michael Tyler said in a statement.
 "Convicted felon or not, Trump will be the Republican nominee for president."

-Daniels said the money was given to keep her quiet about an affair she had with the Republican in 2006.
-Trump has admitted to paying her on the eve of the 2016 election to stop her "false and extortionist accusations" but denies any sexual encounter.
+Adult film actress Daniels said the money was paid to keep her quiet about an affair she had with Trump in 2006.
+The Republican has admitted to paying her on the eve of the 2016 election to stop her "false and extortionist accusations" but denies any sexual encounter.

 The seven men and five women of the jury had listened to the statements of more than 20 witnesses since mid-April.
 The jury's deliberations began on Wednesday.